Accurate global machine learning force fields for molecules with hundreds of atoms

-In contrast, global models~\cite{rupp2012fast,chmiela2017,chmiela2018, sauceda2019, sauceda2020molecular, christensen2020fchl} are able to include all interaction scales, but they face the challenge of having to couple at least a quadratic set of atom-atom interactions.
+In contrast, global models~\cite{rupp2012fast,chmiela2017,chmiela2018, sauceda2019, sauceda2020molecular, christensen2020fchl} are able to include all interaction scales, but they face the challenge of having to couple at least a quadratic set of atom-atom interactions (see Fig.~\ref{fig:overview_ml_potential_scales}).
 Such scaling behavior provides a hard computational constraint and has therefore slowed the development of global models in recent years.
-Current global models are thus restricted to system sizes of only a few dozen atoms.
+Current global models are thus restricted to system sizes of only a few dozen atoms, even though accurate \emph{ab initio} reference data are available for much bigger systems.
 Here, we develop a combined closed-form and iterative approach to train global MLFF kernel models for large molecules.
 Our spectral analysis of these models (see Fig.~\ref{fig:matrix_spectra}) demonstrates that the number of effective degrees of freedom in large molecules is substantially reduced compared to $N^2$ and can be captured using a low dimensional representation~\cite{scholkopf1998nonlinear,braun2008relevant}.
 Using this insight, our large-scale framework lowers the memory and computational time requirements of the model simultaneously.
 In a two step procedure, the effective degrees of freedom are solved in closed-form, before iteratively converging the remaining fluctuations to the exact solution for the full problem.